Finding Balance: The Intersection of Hormones, Parenthood, and Mental Health

 What unique challenges do Autistic and ADHD parents face during pregnancy and early parenthood?

 Neurodivergent parents often face additional layers of challenge during the perinatal period.
 For Autistic parents, sensory sensitivities can make aspects of pregnancy, birth, and newborn care overwhelming.
 Examples could be the body changes of pregnancy or the noises and lights of the medical environment.
-For ADHD parents, the demands of early parenthood such as constant interruptions, lack of routine and sleep deprivation can amplify existing difficulties with organisation, attention, and emotional regulation.
+For ADHD parents, the demands of early parenthood, such as constant interruptions, lack of routine, and sleep deprivation, can amplify existing difficulties with organisation, attention, and emotional regulation.

 Are there specific signs or symptoms of perinatal mental health issues that present differently in neurodivergent individuals?

 Yes, things can look quite different.
 For example, Autistic parents may experience postnatal depression but present more with withdrawal, sensory overload, or rigidity in routines, which might be misread as “just autism” rather than recognised as treatable mental health symptoms.
 Having said that, you also need to be mindful of not stereotyping individuals based on a diagnosis they have.
-So just like with neurotypical patients, you need to personalise your assessment and care plan.
+Just like with neurotypical patients, you need to personalise your assessment and care plan.

 What kinds of accommodations or supports can make a meaningful difference for neurodivergent parents?